Brazilian ‘Playboy’ Model Alana Campos Shows Off Killer Body In Red Bikini

 So a little bit about @brazibronze and how I became about building this company and this amazing product.
 I have always been a lover of the sun and the beach that’s no secret ????
 For the past 10 years of my life every time I went to Brazil I would bring a bottle of my favorite tanning oil.
 And three years ago, my boyfriend who’s white AF, started using with me and got obsessed, he asked me what it was and how we could get more.
 And I told him well you can’t, I never found anything like this here in America.
 So he gave me the idea of looking into how to produce my own.
 Thanks Ryan. ????
 So i after 2 years of planning and working hard to develop, I’m so excited for America to discover how Brazilians have the best tan ever! ????????????
 For beautiful summer skin, it’s not enough to just tan.
 You have to moisturize and protect.
 And the epidermis needs a layer of safety—not just from the rays—but from the artificial oils and chemicals that come with most tanning lotions and oils.
 It was with these needs in mind that Brazi Bronze Organic Tanning Oil was created.
 Our product is 100 percent all natural with no artificial chemicals used in any step of the production process.
 It contains traditional ingredients, to ensure the best for your skin.
 It is completely organic, as well as vegan, containing no GMO’s, pesticides or animal products. ???? •••••••••••••••••••••••••••••••••••••••••••••••••••••• ????????
 Um pouco sobre o @brazibronze e como eu resolvi criar essa empresa e esse produto incrível.
 Eu sempre fui amante do sol e da praia isso não é segredo. ????
 Nos últimos 10 anos da minha vida, toda vez que fui ao Brasil, eu trouxe uma garrafa do meu bronzeador favorito.
 E há três anos, meu namorado, que é um branquelo começou a usar comigo e amar, ele me perguntou o que era e como poderíamos conseguir mais.
 E eu disse pra ele que era só no Brasil, nunca encontrei nada assim aqui na América.
 Então ele me deu a idéia de estudar como produzir o meu próprio.
 Obrigado Ryan. ????
 Então, depois de 2 anos planejando e trabalhando duro para desenvolver, eu estou tão empolgada que a América descubra como os brasileiros têm o melhor bronzeado de todos! ????

-In her caption, she explained that she launched the tanning oil brand Brazi Bronze because she couldn’t find in the U.S. the kind she was used to in Brazil.
+In her caption, she explained that she launched the tanning oil brand Brazi Bronze because she couldn’t find the kind she was used to in Brazil when she was in the U.S.

 “I’m so excited for America to discover how Brazilians have the best tan ever!” she wrote.

 Within just a few hours of being published, the photo has attracted more than 1,300 likes and over 85 comments, as of the time of this writing.
-Users of the photo-sharing app used the comments section to praise Campos’s beauty, and also to express their admiration for her.
+Users of the photo-sharing app used the comments section to praise Campos’ beauty, and also to express their admiration for her.

-“Let’s have this sun come out so I can use my tanning oil,” one user wrote, trailing the comment with a see-no-evil monkey emoji and a few heart-eyed faces.
+“Let’s have this sun come out so I can use my tanning oil,” one user wrote, trailing the comment with a see-no-evil monkey emoji and a few heart-eyes faces.

-“Why do you always look so perfect,” replied another one, including a few fire and a heart-eyed face emoji at the end of the comment.
+“Why do you always look so perfect,” replied another fan, including a few fire and a heart-eyes emoji at the end of the comment.

 During the lockdown imposed amid the COVID-19 pandemic, Campos has been sharing throwbacks to keep her page full of interesting content for her fans.
-As The Inquisitr has previously noted, she recently shared another snapshot from easier days spent on the beach.
-In the shot, she also rocked a red bathing suit, though she was in the Maldives for that one.
+As The Inquisitr has previously noted, she recently shared another snapshot from earlier days spent on the beach.
+In the shot, she also rocked a red bathing suit, though she was posting from the Maldives.